BOCK-AI/BAVT/README.md

       * Press **`CTRL + C`** in the terminal where `rgb_cam.py` is running.
       * Press the **`q`** key while the OpenCV window is active.
-        All actors (vehicle + camera) are destroyed automatically.
+        All actors (vehicle + camera) and windows are destroyed automatically. b
 -----